-WTO Reception on Innovation with Prince Andrew (UK).
-29 September.
-ICTSD represented by CEO and Managing Directors.

-Second Launch Event of report on “Mega-regional Trade Agreements: Game-Changers or Costly Distractions for the World Trading System?”
-Organised by World Economic Forum.
-30 September, Geneva.
-ICTSD was represented by CEO Ricardo Meléndez-Ortiz and Senior Fellow, Sherry Stephenson, who both contributed substantially to the report
+Second Launch Event of the report on “Mega-regional Trade Agreements: Game-Changers or Costly Distractions for the World Trading System?”organized by the Peterson Institute for International Economics and the World Economic Forum, Washington, DC., 9 July: ICTSD was represented by CEO Ricardo Meléndez-Ortiz and Senior Fellow, Sherry Stephenson, who both contributed substantially to the report.

+WTO Reception on Innovation with Prince Andrew (UK), 29 September: ICTSD was represented by the CEO and Managing Directors.

-Dissemination Event by South African Institute of International Affairs (SAIIA), in partnership with the Cordell Hull Institute and developing country think tanks regarding their project on promoting dialogue in developing countries on the future of the WTO.
-30 September, Geneva.
+Dissemination Event by the SAIIA, in partnership with the Cordell Hull Institute and developing country think tanks, regarding their project on promoting dialogue in developing countries on the future of the WTO, Geneva, 30 September.

-ICTSD CEO Ricardo Meléndez-Ortiz spoke at the World Bank Group Session at the WTP Public Forum: Improving trade competitiveness in Africa: Making Trade work for the poorest.
-October 1, Geneva.
+World Bank Group Session at the WTO Public Forum Improving trade competitiveness in Africa: Making Trade work for the poorest, Geneva, 1 October: ICTSD CEO Ricardo Meléndez-Ortiz spoke at the Session.

-ICTSD Senior Associate Harsha Singh was invited to speak about the role of trade in the Post-2015 Development Agenda at the November 2014 meeting of the OECD Informal Network of National Focal Points for Policy Coherence for Development (‘the PCD Network’).

-ICTSD CEO Ricardo Meléndez-Ortiz spoke at a session of the World Trade Centre (WTC) Mumbai and All India Association of Industries (AIAI): Foresting Skills and Jobs through Trade Liberalization in Developing Economies.
-October 3, Geneva
+Session of the WTC Mumbai and AIAI on Fostering Skills and Jobs through Trade Liberalization in Developing Economies, Geneva, 3 October: ICTSD CEO Ricardo Meléndez-Ortiz spoke at the Session.

-ICTSD CEO Ricardo Meléndez-Ortiz interviewed by Institute for Applied Economic Research (IAW).
-10 October
+ICTSD CEO Ricardo Meléndez-Ortiz was interviewed by the Institute for Applied Economic Research (IAW), 10 October.

-ICTSD CEO Ricardo Meléndez-Ortiz interviewed by the New York Times.
-14 October
+ICTSD CEO Ricardo Meléndez-Ortiz was interviewed by The New York Times, 14 October.

-ICTSD CEO Ricardo Meléndez-Ortiz is lead discussant at the UNCTAD World Investment Forum, on International Investment Agreements (IIAs) and Sustainable Development.
-16 October, Geneva.
+UNCTAD World Investment Forum on International Investment Agreements (IIAs) and Sustainable Development, Geneva, 16 October: ICTSD CEO Ricardo Meléndez-Ortiz was lead discussant.

+Meeting of the OECD Informal Network of National Focal Points for Policy Coherence for Development (‘the PCD Network’), November 2014: ICTSD Senior Associate Harsha Singh was invited to speak about the role of trade in the Post-2015 Development Agenda.

 Goal 2: Strengthening the Multilateral Trading System

-European Union Brainstorming meeting on “Post Bali and the Way Forward” – participation from ICTSD CEO Ricardo Meléndez-Ortiz
+European Union Brainstorming meeting on Post-Bali and the Way Forward: participation from ICTSD CEO Ricardo Meléndez-Ortiz.

-, organised by Professor Joost Pauwelyn from Graduate Institute.
-ICTSD staff attended the event and gave a presentation during the event.
+Legal Capacity Building in International Trade and Investment Law: Taking Stock and Opportunities Ahead, organized by Professor Joost Pauwelyn from Graduate Institute, Geneva, 6 March: ICTSD staff attended the event and gave a presentation.

-http://www.snis.ch/system/files/snis_workship_technical_cooperation_and_capacity_building.pdf

-The Road to Lima Climate COP (Private session at the World Economic Forum on Latin America, 1 April 2014, Panama City, Panama), ICTSD was represented by CEO Ricardo Meléndez-Ortiz
+The Road to Lima Climate COP, Private session at the World Economic Forum on Latin America, Panama City, 1 April 2014: ICTSD was represented by CEO Ricardo Meléndez-Ortiz.

-ICTSD CEO Ricardo Meléndez-Ortiz spoke at the World Economic Forum’s Global Agenda Council Network Think Tank Leaders Forum on The Outlook for 2015 - Key Trends to Follow.
-9 November.
+Global Agenda Council Network Think Tank Leaders Forum on The Outlook for 2015 – Key Trends to Follow, World Economic Forum, 9 November: ICTSD CEO Ricardo Meléndez-Ortiz spoke at the Forum.

 Goal 3: Agricultural Trade and Food Security

-Presentation on “The US Agriculture Act of 2014: what trade implications for developing countries?”.
-Briefing for the G-33 negotiating group, WTO, 25 February 2014
+Presentation on “The US Agriculture Act of 2014: what trade implications for developing countries?”Briefing for the G-33 negotiating group, WTO, 25 February.

-Presentation on “The US Farm Bill and EU CAP reform: what trade implications for Africa?”.
-African Group Ambassadors' and Experts' Retreat, Annecy, 19 March 2014.
+Presentation on “The US Farm Bill and EU CAP reform: what trade implications for Africa?”
+African Group Ambassadors' and Experts' Retreat, Annecy, 19 March.

-Presentation on “The recent evolution of farm policy and agricultural support in developed countries”.
-Briefing for the African Group, Palais des Nations, 13 June 2014
+Presentation on “The recent evolution of farm policy and agricultural support in developed countries.”
+Briefing for the African Group, Geneva, 13 June.

-Presentation on agricultural trade and food security.
-Ambassadors’ meeting, 18 June 2014.
+Presentation on agricultural trade and food security, Ambassadors’ meeting, 18 June.

-Presentation in session on “What is at stake in the current negotiations over the transatlantic trade and investment partnership between the United States and the European Union: a focus on agro-food trade”.
-European Association of Agricultural Economists (EAAE) 2014 Congress.
-26 August 2014, Ljublijana, Slovenia.
+Presentation in Session on “What is at stake in the current negotiations over the transatlantic trade and investment partnership between the United States and the European Union: a focus on agro-food trade.”
+European Association of Agricultural Economists (EAAE) 2014 Congress, Ljubljana, 26 August.